mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/services/index.md

 ## SDK Service Status

-Scheduler tasks based on the [DC/OS SDK](https://mesosphere.github.io/dcos-commons/), leveraging Mesos native checks in order to provide more detailed information about their status than the above [Service Status](#service-status).
-These status levels are specific to SDK based schedulers and their lifecycle.
+Scheduler tasks based on the [DC/OS SDK](https://mesosphere.github.io/dcos-commons/), leveraging APache&reg; Mesos&reg; native checks in order to provide more detailed information about their status than the above [Service Status](#service-status).
+These status levels are specific to SDK-based schedulers and their lifecycle.

 | Status | Description |
 |----------|----------------|